postech-ami/Paint-it/README.md

 ### Generate PBR texture maps for 3D mesh
-Given a 3D mesh in `.obj` format and the text prompt, you can run below code to generate PBR texture maps.
+Given a 3D mesh in `.obj` format and the text prompt, you can run below command to generate PBR texture maps.
 ```
 # Generate PBR textures for .obj meshes
 python paint_it.py